RobertDresler/SwiftUINavigation/README.md

 In SwiftUI, `State`/`Model`/`ViewModel` serves as the single source of truth for the view's content.
 This framework separates the state of navigation into a dedicated model called `NavigationModel`.

-Think of it as a screen/module or what you might recognize as a coordinator.
+Think of it as a screen/module or what you might recognize as a coordinator or router.
 These `NavigationModels` form a navigation graph, where each `NavigationNodel` maintains its own state using `@Published` properties.
 This state is rendered using native SwiftUI mechanisms, and when the state changes, navigation occurs.

 For example, when you update `presentedModel`, the corresponding view for the new `presentedModel` is presented.
 The `NavigationModel` is also responsible for providing the screen's content within its `body`, which is then integrated into the view hierarchy by the framework.